CADWRDeltaModeling/dsm2-vista/dsm2.webtools/web/bower_components/paper-dialog/README.md

 `<paper-dialog>` is a dialog with Material Design styling and optional animations when it is opened or closed.
 It provides styles for a header, content area, and an action area for buttons.
 You can use the `<paper-dialog-scrollable>` element (in its own repository) if you need a scrolling content area.
-To autofocus a specific child element after opening the dialog, give it the `autofocus` attribute.
-See `Polymer.PaperDialogBehavior` and `Polymer.IronOverlayBehavior` for specifics.
+See `Polymer.PaperDialogBehavior` for specifics.

 For example, the following code implements a dialog with a header, scrolling content area and buttons.
-Focus will be given to the `dialog-confirm` button when the dialog is opened.

 ```html
 <paper-dialog>